matthewbyrne-school/wartime-ciphers/README.md

 The purpose of each included file is as follows:

-chi_rotors 			  -> this encodes every pin, or 'cam', for every chi rotor psi_rotors 			  -> as above, but for psi mu_rotors			    -> as above, but for mu randomise_rotors  -> randomises all cams for every rotor and rewrites each rotor file letter_lookup		  -> a lookup table for letters to 5 bit binary rotor_modules		  -> this is a module that contains every rotor class utilised main 				      -> this is the main file that allows the lorenz to be used in a shell environment
+  - *chi_rotors.json*: this encodes every pin, or 'cam', for every chi rotor
+  - *psi_rotors.json*: as above, but for psi
+  - *mu_rotors.json*: as above, but for mu
+  - *randomise_rotors.py*: randomises all cams for every rotor and rewrites each rotor file
+  - *letter_lookup.json*: a lookup table for letters to 5 bit binary
+  - *rotor_modules.py*: this is a module that contains every rotor class utilised
+  - *main.py*: this is the main file that allows the lorenz to be used in a shell environment